 - Mary S. Wagoner’s Agatha Christie, 1986

 I also needed to read more widely about detective fiction – its theory, history, components, technique and the like – and I did so during the same period.
-Although none of these sources gets into my ‘top ten’ (because, like Bloody Murder, they are not specific to Agatha Christie), the ones that helped me most were Marie Rodell’s Mystery Fiction Theory and Technique and Howard Haycraft’s books, Murder for Pleasure: The Life and Times of the Detective Story and The Art of the Mystery Story.
+Although none of those sources gets into my ‘top ten’ (because, like Bloody Murder, they are not specific to Agatha Christie), the ones that helped me most were Marie Rodell’s Mystery Fiction Theory and Technique and Howard Haycraft’s books, Murder for Pleasure: The Life and Times of the Detective Story and The Art of the Mystery Story.
+And much later, as I was nearing completion of my text for Volume I, Martin Edwards published his very impressive The Golden Age of Murder, 2015.

-Since 2005 more books have been published or republished about Agatha Christie.
-The following would complete my personal ‘top ten’:
+By then, more books had been published or republished about Agatha Christie.
+Of the ones whose principal focus relates to her novels, the following would be in my ‘top ten’:

 - John Curran’s Agatha Christie’s Secret Notebooks, 2009